Webinar: How AI Agents Are Transforming Sales Compensation Management | Wednesday, July 22

 What Does OTE (On-Target Earnings) Actually Mean?

 On-Target Earnings (OTE) represents the total potential compensation an employee can expect to earn in a specific period—typically a year—if they successfully meet 100% of their predefined performance goals.
-It's a forward-looking figure that combines a guaranteed base salary with performance-based variable pay, such as commissions or bonuses.

 You'll most often encounter OTE in job advertisements for roles where performance can be directly measured and rewarded, especially for sales personnel.
 However, it's essential to understand that OTE is a projection, not a guarantee.
-An employee's actual take-home pay can be higher or lower depending on whether they exceed, meet, or fall short of their targets.
+An employee's actual take-home pay can be higher or lower depending on whether they exceed, meet, or fall short of their goals.

 This figure serves as a powerful communication tool.
 For employers, it frames the total earning potential to attract ambitious candidates.
-For candidates and employees, it provides a clear financial target to strive for, directly linking their efforts to their rewards.
+For candidates and employees, it provides a clear financial level to strive for, directly linking their efforts to their rewards.

 The Core Components of On-Target Earnings